Alvin-Janton/Cloud-Security/Threat-Detection/README.md

 GuardDuty's finding was called "UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.InsideAWS".
 This means that someone was able to get access to our AWS environment and steal data.

-GuardDuty's detailed finding reported that the attacker logged in using our account credentials, retrieved information from our S3 bucket using the GetObject API.
+GuardDuty's detailed finding reported that the attacker logged in using our account credentials, and retrieved information from our S3 bucket using the GetObject API.

 ![Image](http://learn.nextwork.org/intense_azure_festive_sow/uploads/aws-security-guardduty_v1w2x3y4)